 - Training in leadership, communication, cultural competency, first aid/CPR certification, disaster preparedness and site specific topics (up to 20% of the Member’s time)

 - Health insurance, if the Member is not otherwise covered at the time of AmeriCorps enrollment

-- First, please review the five Member position descriptions posted above.
+- First, please review the Member position descriptions posted above.
 (Click on the title in orange to review the full description.)
 Check that you meet the minimum qualifications for each position that you would like to be considered for, and that the Member activities, location and schedule are a good fit for you.

-Once you have completed steps 1, 2 and 3 above, your application to Neighborhood House AmeriCorps is complete.
+Once you have completed steps 1 and 2 above, your application to Neighborhood House AmeriCorps is complete.
 We will contact you by phone or email if we are able to offer you an interview.

 Neighborhood House uses a two step interview process for our AmeriCorps team (first, with the Site Supervisor and then, with the AmeriCorps Program Manager).
 Then, finalists to our program must complete pass a National Service criminal record check in order to be eligible for AmeriCorps enrollment.